 Supplements should also be mentioned, as these may also have interference with certain functions of the body, especially when taken together with some pharmaceutical drugs.
 The doctor will also want to know about any existing conditions that the patient has been diagnosed with previously.

 If the patient is a male, then the doctor might want to conduct a digital rectal examination.
 This examination involves the doctor inserting one finger, covered in a glove and lubricated, into the man’s rectum.

-The doctor will feel if there are any swelling in the area where the patient’s prostate is located, as this may signal the presence of an enlarged prostate.
+The doctor will feel if there is any swelling in the area where the patient’s prostate is located, as this may signal the presence of an enlarged prostate.